 #1 Connect with your existing customers

 The most common trend in Black Friday are the retail or preferred customer (VIP, etc.) sales.
-It is less about the representative.
+It is less about the representative (joining you in business for example).
 Now, this doesn’t mean your existing customer won’t want to transition to be a distributor or part of your sales team, but the deals are much more customer focused.

 Knowing this, connect with your existing customers.

 This could be picking up the phone and calling them – always start with ‘thank you for being a loyal customer’ or, ‘I’ve appreciated your business’.
 Don’t let the common courtesy vanish from your vocabulary.

 Or, if you choose to send them a text or a message online, ensure it is personalized.
 This is not the time or place to pick up copy and paste messaging (again).
 This message might look/sound similar to the example above during your phone call.
 Always start with gratitude.